NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/left.md

-`left` is primitive that tells a turtle to turn certain number of degrees (between 0 and 360) to the left.
+`left` is primitive that tells a turtle to turn a certain number of degrees (between 0 and 360) to the left.